davidcai/blog/content/posts/router-dynamic-templates.md

 ## CONCLUSION

-By leveraging the `templateProvder` function that can be injected with dependencies, we are able to resolve template content based on run-time data.
+By leveraging the `templateProvider` function that can be injected with dependencies, we are able to resolve template content based on run-time data.
 This technique is useful for switching among more than one templates for a state, for instance, A/B testing, and swappable content in limited space.

 <br />